Sam-Berens/TFCEnsament/README.md

 ## Citing this toolbox
 If you use TFCEnsament in your work, please cite:

-> Berens, S. (2025).
+> Berens, S.C.
+(2025).
 TFCEnsament: MATLAB tools for threshold-free cluster enhancement. _GitHub repository_ https://doi.org/10.5281/zenodo.15299682.

 and the original TFCE paper: